awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 **Preview tracks**

 A **Preview** track might not always be available to choose\.
 When you choose a **Preview** track, a track name must also be selected\.
 Preview tracks and its related resources are temporary, have functional limitations, and might not contain all current Amazon Redshift features available in other tracks\.
 When working with preview tracks:
++ Use the new Amazon Redshift console when working with preview tracks\.
+For example, when you create a cluster to use with preview features\.
 + You can't switch a cluster from one preview track to another\.
 + You can't switch a cluster to a preview track from a current or trailing track\.
 + You can't restore from a snapshot created from a different preview track\.